tpltnt/mantis/README.md

 ```

 The database layout follows the original XML format.
 The UID view uses the
 BSSID and the SSIDs as key ("[ BSSID, [SSIDs]]").
-The associated ID points
+The associated value points
-to the source document, where additional information can be retrieved from.
+to the source document by id and revision.

 references
 ----------